Speedball (art products)

 Speedball is a US manufacturing company of stationery and art products, based in Statesville, North Carolina.
 The company was originally established as the "C. Howard Hunt Pen Company" in 1899, to manufacture dip pens.

 Over the years, and throughout the acquisition of other companies, Hunt expanded its range of product to stationery, office supplies, and even furniture.
-After a major restructuring in 1997, Hunt changed its name to Speedball, originally a brand of pen launched by the company in 1915.
+After major restructuring and divestiture in the 1990s, Hunt sold its fine art product lines, which became Speedball Art Products Co., L.L.C. in 1997, originally a brand of pen launched by the company in 1915.

 Speedball currently produces and markets a wide range of products that include printmaking, writing implements and art materials.

 History

 In 1899, C. Howard Hunt formed his own company and established it in Camden, New Jersey.
 To start his business, Hunt brought several pen makers from Birmingham, England.
 George E. Bartol, a Philadelphia grain and commodities exporter, was among its shareholders.
 In 1903, Bartol became president and director of the company, where he remained until 1917.
 The company had a production of about 45,000 pens a day from rolled sheets of steel.
 In 1913, the "A"-series, a dip pen for calligraphy purposes, is patented by Ross F. George and William H. Gordon.
 Two years later, the Hunt company partnered with George, releasing the Speedball A-series dip nib.
 In 1916, the "B"-series is released, while the "C"-series was launched in 1918.
 After Bartol resigned as president of the company, his son George Jr, was appointed for the charge.
 Bartol Jr. would remain as president for over 50 years, retiring in 1969.